dassarthak18/SobolBox/README.md

 The installation of prerequisites has been automated in the setup.sh script.

-For a sanity check of the tool, a run_examples.sh script has been provided that runs the test benchmark in the ./examples/ directory.
+For a sanity check of the tool, a run_examples.sh script has been provided that runs the test benchmarks in the ./examples/ directory.
 All example benchmarks have been sourced from the [VNN-COMP 2023 benchmarks](https://github.com/ChristopherBrix/vnncomp2023_benchmarks) repository.